Apakottur/shpyx/README.md

 ## API Reference

-The following arguments are supported by both `Runner`:
+The following arguments are supported by `Runner`:

 | Name                 | Description                                                                | Default |
 | -------------------- | -------------------------------------------------------------------------- | ------- |